Leukorrhea: Is This White Vaginal Discharge an Early Sign of Pregnancy?

 - Pain in the pelvis or legs

-If you’re trying to get pregnant and notice this discharge, talk to your doctor about receiving treatment soon because infections are causes of miscarriage.
+If you’re trying to get pregnant and notice this discharge, it is especially important talk to your healthcare provider about receiving treatment soon because infections are causes of miscarriage.

-If you’re already pregnant, leukorrhea is a part of normal pregnancy discharge, if you notice any major changes in consistency or amount, let your doctor know.
-If the discharge starts to have a foul odor or has the consistency of yeast infection, definitely see your doctor so that you can get the appropriate treatment as soon as possible.
+If you’re already pregnant, leukorrhea is a part of normal pregnancy discharge, if you notice any major changes in consistency or amount, let your healthcare provider know.
+If the discharge starts to have a foul odor or has the consistency of yeast infection, definitely see your healthcare provider so that you can get the appropriate treatment as soon as possible.